-On February 28 2017, the Company entered into a purchase letter agreement (the "Letter Agreement") with American Innovative Minerals, LLC ("AIM") and certain securityholders of AIM ("the AIM Securityholders") to acquire either a direct or indirect 100% legal and beneficial interests in mineral resource properties located in Nevada, Idaho and Utah (USA) for a total purchase price of \$2 million.
+On February 28 2017, the Company entered into a purchase letter agreement (the "Letter Agreement") with American Innovative Minerals, LLC ("AIM") and securityholders of AIM ("the AIM Securityholders") to acquire either a direct or indirect 100% legal and beneficial interests in mineral resource properties located in Nevada, Idaho and Utah (USA) for a purchase price of \$2 million in cash and honouring pre-existing NSRs.
 Upon execution of the Letter Agreement, the Company deposited \$200,000 "in trust" towards the purchase price.
-The deposit is only refundable in limited circumstances including where the Company determines adverse circumstances exist relating to status of title, material encumbrances, corporate standing, financial conditions, environmental liabilities, and litigation.
-The Company has the option to either acquire AIM or acquire AIM's interests in the mineral properties.
-Certain of the mineral properties are subject to royalties.
-There is a 30 day due diligence period.
-The Letter Agreement will be replaced and superseded by the execution of a definitive agreement on or before March 31, 2017.
+On March 20, 2017, the Company entered into and closed the Membership Interest Purchase Agreement with AIM (the "Membership Agreement") which replaced and superseded the Letter Agreement, and the Company paid the remaining balance of \$1.8 million in cash, whereby the Company acquired all interests in AIM from the AIM Securityholders.